 Urethral Bulking for Urinary Incontinence

-Urethral bulking to treat urinary incontinence involves injecting material (such as collagen) around the urethra.
+Urethral bulking to treat stress urinary incontinence involves injecting material around the urethra.
 This may be done to build up the thickness of the wall of the urethra so it seals tightly when you hold back urine.
-Most bulking materials are injected around the urethra just outside the muscle of the...
+Most bulking materials are...

 Catheters for Urinary Incontinence in Men